 But c’est la vie.

 Just days before a Eurotrip; I fell and blacked out in a Parisian club.
 What I assumed was a day’s work at the emergency room ended up being 4 days of scans and medication.
 The medical team told me that this was no little bump.
-Apparently, I fractured my skull and suffered from internal bleeding.
-If the blood colt grew, I’d have to undergo surgery.
+Apparently, I fractured my skull.
+If it worsens, I’d have to undergo surgery.

 Nowww I wasn’t about to die a tragic death mid a Euro tour, so I opt for IVs and the emergency room. 🙁